-But I’ve noticed a correlation to him not listening, to how I’m communicating.
+But I’ve noticed a correlation between him not listening and how I’m communicating.

-Usually, when it takes him five times of hearing a command to following through, it’s when he was distracted by something else, and I wasn’t making sure he was in a good place to listen.
-I know this to be especially true for boys.
-Sometimes, you have to get them to look at you in the eyes, repeat it back, and watch them begin the task.
+Usually, when it takes him five times of hearing a command to follow through, it’s when he’s distracted by something else, and I wasn’t making sure he was in a good place to listen.
+Sometimes, you have to get them to look you in the eyes, repeat it, and watch them begin the task.

 You see, kids are not adults.
-They do not function as adults, and they don’t quite understand the consequences of not following through as adults do — as they mature, their understanding of this will get better.
+They do not function as adults, and they don’t quite understand the consequences of not following through as adults do — as they mature, their understanding of this will improve.

-It starts with how you communicate to them
+It starts with WHAT you communicate to them

-So before you go thinking that these little tips will cure your child of all listening issues, then I would caution you.
+So before you think these little tips will cure your child of all listening issues, I would caution you.

 These tips are more so to help YOU communicate better so your kids will listen.